Rapid $5 coronavirus test doesn’t need specialty equipment

 Abbott’s BinaxNOW is the fourth rapid test that detects COVID-19 antigens, proteins found on the surface of the coronavirus, rather than the virus itself.
 It’s considered a faster, though sometimes less precise, screening method.
 The other tests need to be inserted into a small machine.

-Inside the credit card-size Abbott test is a specially coated strip that interacts with COVID-19 antigens.
+Inside the Abbott test is a specially coated strip that interacts with COVID-19 antigens.
 The patient’s nasal swab is inserted into the card and a few drops of a chemical solution are added.
-Markings appear on the card to indicate whether the sample is positive — much like a pregnancy test.
+Markings appear on the card to indicate whether the sample is positive or negative — much like a pregnancy test.

 Two other makers of antigen tests — Quidel and Becton Dickinson have said they haven’t been able to meet demand for the tests.
 A third, LumiraDx plans to begin shipping its recently approved antigen tests by the end of this month.
 Abbot’s Abbott expects to begin shipping tests in September, reaching 50 million tests a month in October.